This site requires a more recent version of Adobe Flash Player to function properly.

 For additional details, select a driver above or select a division from the interactive Trefis split for LVS at the top of the page.

-- LVS opened Marina Bay Sands in April 2010.
-The integrated resort has 2,600 rooms, 161,000 square feet of gaming space, 1.3 million square feet of convention and meeting space.
+LVS opened Marina Bay Sands in April 2010.
+The integrated resort has 2,600 rooms, 160,000 square feet of gaming space with approximately 650 table games and 2,400 slot machines, 1.3 million square feet of convention and meeting space.

 Geographically diversified operations

-- LVS is a global casino resort operator with a presence in the US, Macau and Singapore.
+LVS is a global casino resort operator with a presence in the U.S., Macau and Singapore.
 We believe diversified operations ensure a stable revenue stream for the company.
-The recent economic recession in the US did not affect LVS severely.
+The recent economic recession in the U.S. did not affect LVS severely.
 Its Asian operations helped it to overcome the economic recession.
-Despite the recession engulfing world economy, LVS reported a 48.7% jump in net revenues in 2008.

 Premium brand image

-- Macau surpassed the Las Vegas Strip as the world’s biggest gambling hub in 2006, after the government allowed the entry of overseas casino operators.
+Macau surpassed the Las Vegas Strip as the world’s biggest gambling hub in 2006 after the government allowed the entry of overseas casino operators.
 Since then, the region has witnessed unprecedented growth.
-In 2011, the region collected $33.5 billion in gaming revenues, more than five times the gaming revenues collected on the Las Vegas Strip.
+In 2014, the region collected $44 billion in gaming revenues while the figure stood at $29 billion in 2015, still far more than the gaming revenues collected on the Las Vegas Strip.

-- A strong Chinese economy with a burgeoning middle class and increasing population of high net worth individuals is helping strengthen Macau's growing gaming industry.
+A strong Chinese economy followed by a burgeoning middle class and increasing population of high net worth individuals is helping boost Macau's growing gaming industry.
+Macau offers a world class gaming infrastructure.
+All major gaming companies like Melco Crown, Las Vegas Sands, and MGM Resorts have a presence in Macau.

 Las Vegas gaming market growth slowing down